sair-lab/KCC/README.md

-# KCC
-Kernel Cross-Correlator
+# Kernel Cross-Correlator (KCC)

-This repo containts the source codes for paper which is accepted by AAAI-18:
+This repo contains source codes for the following paper, which is accepted by AAAI-18:

 Chen Wang, Le Zhang, Lihua Xie, Junsong Yuan, Kernel Cross-Correlator, In AAAI Conference on Artificial Intelligence (AAAI-18), 2018